 The yellow leaves that you’re seeing could be a sign that they need to be spaced apart.
 Try to plant them a little further apart from each other so that they won’t have to compete so much.

 2 – The Radishes Aren’t Getting Enough Light

 Sometimes radishes will have yellow leaves when they aren’t getting enough sun.
 Radishes need to get six hours of full sun each day.

-It’s fine if the radishes have some shade, but they do need the sun to thrive.
-You might have the radishes in a bad spot, and you could try to solve things by moving the radishes to a more ideal location.
+It’s fine if they have some shade, but they do need the sun to thrive.
+You might have them in a bad spot, and you could try to solve things by moving them to a more ideal location.

 3 – Weeds

 Even something like weeds could cause a radish to have its leaves change colors.
 Having to compete with weeds can stress the plant and keep it from growing as it should.